New Zealand–United Kingdom relations: Economic relations

 Britain tied itself somewhat to European trade in recent years though its membership of the European Union between 1973 when it first joined what was then known as the European Communities (the Common Market) and 2020 when it left the bloc, forcing New Zealand and Australia to seek new markets and trade with the Asia-Pacific region.
 New Zealand has a large influence over former British colonies in the Pacific and the British territory of Pitcairn.

 Up to about the 1960s, New Zealand also had extremely close economic relations with the United Kingdom, especially considering the distance at which trade took place.
 As an example, in 1955, Britain took 65.3 percent of New Zealand's exports, and only during the following decades did this dominant position begin to decline when the United Kingdom joined the European Economic Community (now the European Union) in 1973, with the share of exports going to Britain having fallen to only 6.2 percent in 2000.
 Historically, some industries, such as dairying, a major economic factor in the former colony, had even more dominant trade links, with 80–100% of all cheese and butter exports going to Britain from around 1890 to 1940.
 According to the New Zealand Ministry of Foreign Affairs and Trade, recent annual New Zealand exports to the United Kingdom have accounted for at least NZ$1.76 billion worth of trade, and over NZ$1 billion in the opposite direction.
-Meat products make up almost half of exports and the largest imports are machinery and vehicles.
+Meat products make up almost half of exports, and the largest imports are machinery and vehicles.

 A bilateral business association, British New Zealand Business Association Inc., was established in 1917 and aims to promote reciprocal trade and the interests of association members undertaking trade between the two nations.

 Trade Agreements

-On 21 October 2021, New Zealand and United Kingdom signed a free trade agreement eliminating tariffs on 97% of New Zealand exports to the UK including honey, wine, kiwifruit, onions, and most industrial products.
+On 21 October 2021, New Zealand and the United Kingdom signed a free trade agreement eliminating tariffs on 97% of New Zealand exports to the UK, including honey, wine, kiwifruit, onions, and most industrial products.
 In addition, a range of dairy and beef exports will be tariff free after a period of 15 years.
 On 1 March 2022, the two countries ratified the terms of the free trade agreement signed in October.
-This agreement removes tariffs on 99.5% of New Zealand exports including meat, butter and cheese.
+This agreement removes tariffs on 99.5% of New Zealand exports, including meat, butter, and cheese.
 New Zealand Prime Minister Jacinda Ardern described the free trade agreement as a "gold-standard free trade agreement" that would help accelerate the country's economic recovery.
 This free trade agreement came into force on 31 May 2023.

 The United Kingdom has completed negotiations to accede to Comprehensive and Progressive Agreement for Trans-Pacific Partnership on 31 March 2023, of which New Zealand is a founding member.

 In early 2022, the two governments agreed that their customs agencies would recognise each other's "Secure Export Schemes," allowing firms to export goods with limited inspections.